HunorMarton/svg-tutorial/src/content/svg/forest.md

 ---
+day: 8
-title: "Day 8: How to Draw a Forest with SVG"
+title: How to Draw a Forest with SVG
 component: Forest
 description: In this example we draw a Forest with SVG and learn how to reuse and transform image elements.
-image: forest
+id: forest
 previous:
   title: Paths
   link: path